Quantum Approximation Optimization Algorithm for the Trellis based Viterbi Decoding of Classical Error Correcting Codes: Proposed Uniform Parameter Optimization (UPO) Strategy

-We call this uniform parameter optimization (UPO).
 We train the parameterized quantum circuit for a fixed $p$ with all the $p$ mixer parameters having the value $\beta_o$ and all the $p$ cost unitary parameters having the value $\gamma_o$.
-There are $q$ random initialization and each $q$ set of $\{\beta_o,\gamma_o\}$ is applied to evaluate the cost $\braket{H_f}$ over the $\ket{\psi(\beta,\gamma)}$, where the set of parameters $\beta$ and $\gamma$ satisfies Eq. \ref{eq:upo_parameter}.
-Then we choose the best set of parameters as the optimized parameters, which has the minimum approximation ratio ($\alpha$), which is defined in Eq. \ref{eq;ratio}.
+There are $q$ random initialization and each $q$ set of $\{\beta_o,\gamma_o\}$ is applied to evaluate the cost $\braket{H_f}$ over the $\ket{\psi(\gamma, \beta)}$, where the set of parameters $\beta$ and $\gamma$ satisfies Eq. \ref{eq:upo_parameter}.
+Then we choose the parameters, which produces the least of the minimum approximation ratio $\alpha$ as the set of optimized parameters.
 We observe that the above method, namely UPO, can potentially obtain better parameters for the PQC than the parameter fixing strategy or FPO.
 We present the detailed uniform parameter optimization method for a generalized $[n,k,d]$ linear block code in Algorithm \ref{alg:algorithm1}.